New Graduate Student Checklist

 And much more!

 Register for Classes online.
 In your admission email, there is a Change of Schedule form.
 After approval from your advisor, in person or through email, list the courses you plan to take the first semester under the “add” section.
-You and your advisor will sign the form and then email it to Bethany Talley at firstname.lastname@example.org and email@example.com or return your printed form to the Registrar’s Office in Bay Hall.
+You and your advisor will sign the form and then email it to Annette Enloe (email@example.com) and Kelly Johnson (firstname.lastname@example.org) or return your printed form to the Registrar’s Office in Bay Hall.
 In future semesters, enrolling for courses will be completed online using MyDrury when registration opens (which will be listed in the academic calendar).

 Get your Drury ID & Parking Permit at the Safety and Security Office.
 The Safety and Security office (located in the lower level of Findlay Student Center, room 101), will take your photo and issue you an ID card for free (replacement cards are $15).
 You must be registered for classes before you can receive a Drury ID.
 They can also issue you a free parking permit, but you must bring your vehicle registration documents to receive your permit.